 1/4 tsp salt

 Preheat oven to 400 degrees.

 Prepare a large baking sheet lined with parchment paper or spray with oil to prevent sticking.
 Both the carrots and the tofu can go on one sheet if they can fit.

 Set the 8-10 pieces of tofu aside on a plate.

 Place cut carrots in a small bowl.

-In another small bowl, add 3 Tbsp oil and 2-4 Tbsp water (or use all water if oil free).
+In another small bowl, add 3 Tbsp oil and 2-4 Tbsp water (or use all water for oil free).
 Add 4 Tbsp Jamaican Jerk season to the liquid and mix.

 Brush the jerk seasoning on both sides of the tofu.
 Lay the slices of tofu on one side of the baking sheet.
 Sprinkle with a little sea salt on one or both sides.

 Add the remaining jerk seasoning to the carrots and stir to fully coat the carrots.
 Spread evening on the baking sheet and sprinkle with a little sea salt.